JakeTrock/CleanConnect/README.md

 * new slogan needed for qr stickers

 ## Issue board (Jake)
-* Add git webhook to our webserver
-* Bug where pdf for tags starts on second page if less than one page of tags
-* Delete units from tags pdf if empty
 * Potentially replace blobs with images

 ## Issue board (Justin)